How to make the most of that Instant Pot you just bought

 Another personal favorite is The New York Times cooking section, which has a list of wonderful pressure-cooker-friendly recipes.
 My favorites are from Melissa Clark, who has written two Instant Pot cookbooks: Dinner In an Instant and Comfort in an Instant.
 There's a recipe in Comfort in an Instant for spaghetti and meatballs that I was hugely skeptical of but turned out to be one of the most amazing things I've ever made.
 I also love the recipes for chicken korma and shrimp biryani.

-Other Sources
+Other sources

 Here are a few other guides that I found very useful in my own Instant Pot journey, and they contain links to many more recipes and sites than I have space for here: